 Diabetes self-management education program

 Southwestern also offers a Diabetes Self-Management Education (DSME) Program.
-Accredited by the American Diabetes Association (ADA), the program was piloted in 1984.
-Since then, the ADA has recognized the DSME Program at CTCA for its outstanding care of diabetic cancer patients.
+Accredited by the American Diabetes Association (ADA), the program was piloted in 1984, and began at CTCA in 2005.
+The ADA has since recognized the DSME Program at CTCA for its outstanding care of diabetic cancer patients.

 The DSME Program includes ongoing lifestyle coaching and monitoring to ensure your cancer treatment is being managed properly alongside your diabetes.
 The program focuses on the diabetes disease process, sick day management, nutritional management, physical activity, use of medications, blood sugar monitoring, psychosocial interventions, and prevention of acute and chronic complications.